-The county medical examiner shall be licensed in Iowa as a doctor of medicine and surgery, a doctor of osteopathic medicine and surgery, or an osteopathic physician.
+The county medical examiner shall be licensed in Iowa as a doctor of medicine and surgery or a doctor of osteopathic medicine and surgery.

-The county medical examiner shall be appointed, from lists submitted by the medical society and the osteopathic society of the particular county, for a period of two years (a period of time that shall commence on January 1, if it is not a Sunday).
+The county medical examiner shall be appointed, from lists submitted by the medical society and the osteopathic society of the particular county, for a period of two years (a period of time that shall commence on January I, if it is not a Sunday).
 If a qualified physician in the particular county cannot be identified, the Board of Supervisors may appoint a physician from outside the particular county.